OctopusDeploy/docs/src/pages/docs/platform-engineering/merging-downstream.md

    1. Run the step on a worker with a recent version of Terraform installed or set the container image to a Docker image with Terraform installed like `octopuslabs/terraform-workertools`.
    2. Set the `Octopus Spaces` field to a newline-separated list of downstream space names containing projects to update.
 Leave the field blank to process all downstream spaces.
 The default value of `#{Octopus.Deployment.Tenant.Name}` assumes the step is run against a tenant and the tenant name matches the space name.
    3. Set the `Octopus Projects` field to a newline-separated list of downstream project names to process.
 Leave the field blank to process all downstream projects.
-   2. Set the `Git Username` field to the Git repo username.
+   4. Set the `Git Username` field to the Git repo username.
 GitHub users with access tokens set this field to `x-access-token`.
-   3. Set the `Git Password` field to the Git repo password or access token.
+   5. Set the `Git Password` field to the Git repo password or access token.
-   4. Set the `Git Protocol` field to either `HTTP` or `HTTPS`.
-All publicly hosted git platforms use `HTTPS`.
+   6. Set the `Git Protocol` field to either `HTTP` or `HTTPS`.
+All publicly hosted Git platforms use `HTTPS`.
-   5. Set the `Git Hostname` field to the git repo host name e.g. `github.com`, `gitlab.com`, `bitbucket.com`.
+   7. Set the `Git Hostname` field to the git repo host name e.g. `github.com`, `gitlab.com`, `bitbucket.com`.
-   6. Set the `Git Organization` field to the git repo owner or organization.
+   8. Set the `Git Organization` field to the git repo owner or organization.
-   7. Set the `Git Template Repo` field to the git repo hosting the upstream project.
+   9. Set the `Git Template Repo` field to the git repo hosting the upstream project.
-   8. Each `Octopus - Merge CaC Updates` step then defines additional fields related to the specific Terraform backend.
+   10. Each `Octopus - Merge CaC Updates` step then defines additional fields related to the specific Terraform backend.
 For example, the `Octopus - Merge CaC Updates (S3 Backend)` step has fields for AWS credentials, region, bucket, and key.

 Executing the runbook will merge upstream changes into downstream repositories or print instructions on manually resolving merge conflicts in the verbose logs.